April 13, 2122

 As with all Driving Adventures tours this trip is all about having a good time.
 Nice cars, good friends, brilliant roads in some of the most beautiful locations on earth in company with like-minded adventurers.
 The tour represents the highest standards of organization, first-rate hotels and exquisite dining.
 There are even road books, detailing the exact route.
 I will also be there as a guide to smooth the way and ensure that each guest has the best experience possible.

 These are events organised as rallies, but without the restrictions and limitations of a competition event.
 There is no competition timing.
-Guests are given detailed road books that explain the correct route as well as a short history of the areas traveled.
+Guests are given detailed road books that explain the correct route as well as a short history of the areas travelled.
 Roads are selected for the driving enjoyment.
 Unlike competition events, guests will be free to set their own agenda for the day.
-You can choose between a sleep-in and a leisurely breakfast or an early start with stops along the way to more closely inspect the local colour or you could short-cut the scheduled route and hurry to you destination for a swim or spa before dinner with the group.
+You can choose between a sleep-in and a leisurely breakfast or an early start with stops along the way to more closely inspect the local colour or you could short-cut the scheduled route and hurry to your destination for a swim or spa before dinner with the group.
 You can even arrange to skip a night or two to take in a special side trip.
 It IS your holiday.
 The tour package includes, all Hotels and breakfast each morning, Options you may choose include, a new Renault RS or Peugeot lease car or the special Goodwood package that includes, entry tickets into the Goodwood Revival, Grandstand seating for all 3 days, Lunches and Accommodation close to the event.

 The Tour Schedule